-What can you do if your property survey results highlight some serious problems with your new home?
+What can you do if your chartered surveyor highlight some serious problems with your new home during the survey?
 There's no need to panic, as in this guide Compare My Move explore your options when disaster strikes.

 This includes who you should talk to in order to get advice on the survey, what steps you should take in order to try and remedy the negative results, and some tips on what to do if a happy middle ground cannot be found.